hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 As an alternative, for quickly getting up and running with a local PRISM Cloud Agent, we recommend using a tunneling solution such as [ngrok](https://ngrok.com/).

-ngrok is a software package you can download and install that when executed, creates an externally accessible tunnel to your machine without the need for complex networking configuration such as firewall management or port forwarding.
+ngrok is a software package you can download and install that, when executed, creates an externally accessible tunnel to your machine without the need for complex networking configuration such as firewall management or port forwarding.

 Ngrok assigns a unique domain name to each tunnel created with it, which lives for the duration that ngrok is running.